boot2docker/boot2docker/README.md

 ----------
 Simply boot from the ISO, and you're done.
 It runs on VMs and bare-metal machines.

-If you want your containers to persist accross reboots, just attach an ext4 formatted disk to your VM, and boot2docker will automount it on `/var/lib/docker`.
+If you want your containers to persist across reboots, just attach an ext4 formatted disk to your VM, and boot2docker will automount it on `/var/lib/docker`.
 It will also persist the SSH keys of the machine.

 boot2docker auto logs in, but if you want to SSH into the machine, the credentials are:
 ```